adr1enbe4udou1n/blog/content/posts/06-build-your-own-docker-swarm-cluster-part-5/index.md

 ## Metrics with Prometheus 🔦

 Prometheus is become the standard de facto for self-hosted monitoring in part thanks to his architecture.
 It's a TSDB (Time Series Database) that will poll (aka scrape) standard metrics REST endpoints, provided by the tools to monitor.
-It's the case of Traefik, as we seen in [part III]({{< ref "04-build-your-own-docker-swarm-cluster-part-3#traefik-" >}}).
+It's the case of Traefik, as we have seen in [part III]({{< ref "04-build-your-own-docker-swarm-cluster-part-3#traefik-" >}}).
 For tools that don't support it natively, like databases, you'll find many exporters that will do the job for you.

 ### Prometheus install 💽